 Our curriculum reflects the fact that Spanish and Portuguese are increasingly recognized in our fields as domestic U.S. languages.
 We aim to integrate the heterogeneous languages and cultures we research and teach, from their inceptions on the Iberian Peninsula and in the Americas, to current linguistic and cultural manifestations in Europe, Africa and the Americas (including the United States), the Caribbean, the Atlantic and the Mediterranean.
 We emphasize transdisciplinarity, reaching beyond traditional fields of national literatures, genres and languages to embrace cultural studies, environmental studies, gender and sexuality studies, Afro-diasporic and indigenous cultures, American and Latino/a studies, transatlantic studies, translation studies, the arts and visual culture, film and media studies, and performance.

 Best wishes to Ingrid Brioso-Rieumont AC '15, who is an honors thesis candidate for 2014–15.
-See details on our Prizes & Fellowships page.
+Ingrid will present her thesis on Monday, April 20.

 Spanish & Portuguese Lunch Tables